-Whether it’s Taco Tuesday or you are just craving tacos, you may head to the store to grab all the essentials.
+Whether it’s Taco Tuesday or just craving tacos, you may head to the store to grab all the essentials.
 Corn shells are gluten free, but what about that taco seasoning?
 One of the most popular brands is Old El Paso Taco Seasoning, but is it gluten free?

 What Is Old El Paso Taco Seasoning?

 Old El Paso Taco Seasoning is a taco seasoning packet made by General Mills.
-This seasoning is generally found in a stand-alone packet in the store and other seasonings types.
+This seasoning is generally found in a stand-alone packet in the store and in other seasonings types.
 It comes in a few flavors ranging from mild to spicy.
 The Old El Paso brand also makes taco kits with taco shells and seasoning, so you can easily prepare a taco fiesta for the family.

 The seasoning is made of bold flavors that help enhance your chosen protein to give it that beautiful taste that makes you crave tacos.

 If your spice cabinet is bare or you just want the simple ease of using a seasoning packet, you will want to grab some taco seasoning.
-You don’t want to mistake using taco seasoning for gluten, so read on to learn more about this particular brand!
+You don’t want to mistake using taco seasoning for gluten, so read this to learn more about this particular brand!

 Answer: Is Old El Paso Taco Seasoning Gluten Free?